deshev-tds/smallpie/README.md

 The backend with WebSockets arrives in version 0.7.

-## Нож 16, 2025: v0.6.0 - Streaming Transcription Architecture
+## Nov 16, 2025: v0.6.0 - Streaming Transcription Architecture

 ### Added
 - Introduced a new **live transcription orchestrator**, enabling